 Let’s look at Amir and Alex to see what an invalid promissory note amendment looks like:

-Thanks to the Right to Repair movement, Amir wants to create an electronic repair startup. 🤳🏽To get started, Amir borrows money from his former colleague, Alex.
+Thanks to the Right to Repair movement, Amir wants to create an electronic repair startup. 🤳🏽To get started, Amir from his former colleague, Alex.
 The loan’s full amount is for $5,000 paid in five installments over the course of a year.
 Alex amends the promissory note to be paid in eight months, but he fails to notify Amir about changes to the business loan.

 Alex tries to take legal action against Amir.
 Since Amir never signed off on the amendments, the new version is invalid.
 Amir still has a full year until Alex can take legal action against him for non-payment, per the terms of the original agreement.